 Want your tea with less caffeine?

-Tea was valued for its medicinal qualities long before it became
+Tea was valued for its medicinal qualities long before it became a drink of pleasure.

 A few tea tips:

 Tea hastens the discharge of nicotine from the body.

 Hibiscus tea was favored by the Pharaohs of the ancient Nile Valley.
 It is known for its health properties.
 (Lowering blood pressure, cools the body of fever, and it contains no caffeine.)